Academic Requirements for Receiving Financial Aid

 - Transfer of Credits – Any credits transferred into Belmont Abbey College will be used to calculate progress toward graduation (see above).

 Note: Credit hours earned through competency assessments, challenge exams, co-curricular activities, CLEP, etc., are not counted.
-No credit is given for WP, WF, or I grades; however, WF and I grades are reflected in calculation of the student’s grade point average (GPA).
+No credit is given for W or I grades.
 The grading system and calculation of GPA are explained in the Academic Catalogue.

 What are the consequences for not meeting the Satisfactory Academic Progress Requirements listed above?